idaholab/virtual_test_bed/doc/content/htgr/triso/triso_model.md

 !listing htgr/triso_fuel/triso_1d.i block=particle_geometry language=cpp

-For IPyC cracking case, the crack is modeled using the X-FEM module.
+Only for 2D IPyC cracking case, we need to use this userobject to model the crack with the X-FEM module.
 The crack geometry is specified by `LineSegmentCutUserObject`.

 !listing htgr/triso_fuel/triso_2d_ipyc_cracking.i block=ipyc_crack language=cpp

 ## XFEM Action

+We only need to add this Action for the 2D IPyC cracking case.
 The X-FEM `XFEM` action is needed to model a crack in the IPyC layer.
 The X-FEM quadrature rule is selected through the `qrule` parameter and the output the XFEM cut plane and volume fraction can be specicifed by `output_cut_plane` parameter.

 ## Tensor Mechanics Action